wy1iu/sphereface/README.md

 	- First, try to use large mini-batch size.
 	- Second, try to use PReLU instead of ReLU.
 	- Third, increase the width and depth of our network.
-	- Last, try to use better initialization.
+	- Fourth, try to use better initialization.
 For example, use the pretrained model from the original softmax loss (it is also equivalent to finetuning).
+	- Last and the most effective thing you could try is to change the hyper-parameters for lambda_min, lambda and its decay speed.

 ### Third-party re-implementation